Maharnab-Saikia/Maharnab-Saikia/README.md

 <h1 align="center">Hi there, I'm Maharnab Saikia</h1>
-<p align="center">I'm a computer enthusiast and ambitious computer programmer.
-I've lots of interest in AI & Cryptocurrency.
+<p align="center">I'm a computer science enthusiast and ambitious computer programmer.
+I've lots of interest in AI & ML.
 This is where I share my passion for computer technology and everything related.
 Whether you're a fellow computer enthusiast, a developer, or simply someone who loves exploring the fascinating world of computers, you've come to the right place.
 I value collaboration and feedback from the vibrant developer community.
 Feel free to connect with me and explore my repositories.</p>

 ## 🔥 Github Stats
 <img align="right" width="47%" src="https://i.imgur.com/C1kWoWh.jpeg"/>